IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 | **`vsi_instance_name`** | The name of the virtual server instance. | True | False |
 | **`vsi_profile`** | The profile of the compute CPU and memory resources to use when creating the virtual server instance. | True | False |
 | **`vsi_security_group`** | The name of the security group that is created. | True | False |
 {: caption="Table 1.
-Deployment values for a sample virtual server image" caption-side="top"}
+Deployment values for a virtual server image" caption-side="top"}

 <br><br>